Budget Feasible Mechanisms: Introduction

 \begin{itemize} \item{\bf Knapsack:} Given a budget $B$ and a set of items $\mathcal{N}=\{1,\ldots,n\}$, each with cost $c_i$ and value $v_i$, find a subset of items $S$ which maximizes $\sum_{i\in S}v_i$ under the budget constraint. \item{\bf Matching:} Given a budget $B$ and a bipartite graph, with set of edges $\mathcal{N}=\{e_1,\ldots,e_n\}$ each with cost $c_e$ and value $v_e$, find a legal matching $S$ which maximizes $\sum_{e\in S}v_e$ under the budget constraint. \item{\bf Coverage:} Given a budget $B$ and subsets $\mathcal{N} = \{T_1,\ldots,T_n\}$ of some ground set, each with a cost $c_i$ find a subset $S$ which maximizes $|\cup_{i \in S} T_i |$ under the budget constraint.

 \end{itemize}

 Three much studied, and much solved, optimization problems.
 However, suppose that the elements of $\mathcal{N}$ are not combinatorial objects, but {\em strategic agents} with private \emph{costs}.
-Then the above problems capture natural economic interactions: Knapsack, for example, models a simple procurement auction, while Coverage may model the problem of maximizing advertising effectiveness under a budget in a social network\footnote{Think of $T_i$ as the set of friends of agent $i$.}~\cite{KKT03,MR07}.
+The above problems then capture natural economic interactions: Knapsack, for example, models a simple procurement auction, while Coverage may model the problem of maximizing exposure of an advertising campaign under a budget.
 These are precisely the kinds of economic interactions we wish to study here: reverse auctions with private costs, with the goal of optimizing the auctioneer's value.

-At first glance it may seem that the problem we describe falls within the well understood class of single-parameter domain.
+At first glance it may seem that the problem we describe falls within the scope of familiar domains.
 However, closer inspection reveals a new dimension of difficulty: the budget constraint applies not to the \emph{costs} but to the \emph{payments the mechanism uses to support truthfulness}.
 We need mechanisms whose sum of payments never exceeds the given budget.